 *Lines are open Monday to Friday, 8am-5pm (GMT).

 Calls may recorded and/or monitored for quality assurance, training and as a record of the conversation.

-2 Appointments are subject to availability.
-You do not need to pay or claim for a consultation but you will be charged for the cost of the initial phone call when using the call back service.
+3 The Virtual Doctor service is provided by Teladoc Health.
+Appointments are subject to availability.
+You do not need to pay or claim for a consultation, but you will be charged for the cost of the initial phone call when using the call back service.
+You won’t be charged if you request a call back using the app or online portal.
 Telephone appointments are available 24/7/365 and call-backs are typically within 24 hours.
-Video appointments are available between 08.00 and 00.00 UK time, Monday to Friday.
-Video appointments in German are available between 08:00-20:00 CET, Monday to Friday.
+Telephone appointments in Greek are available between 9am and 9pm EET, seven days a week.
+Video appointments in English, Spanish and Mandarin are available between 8am and midnight UK time, Monday to Friday.
+Video appointments in German are available between 8am and 8pm CET, Monday to Friday.